GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-ruby.md

 end
 ```

-**RUBY APPLICATIONS**
+### Ruby Applications {#ruby-app}

-1. Add ddtrace gem to your Gemfile:
+- Add ddtrace gem to your Gemfile:

 ```shell
 source 'https://rubygems.org'
 gem 'ddtrace'
 ```

-2. Install the gem using bundle.
+- Install the gem using bundle.

-3. Add require 'ddtrace/auto_instrument' to Ruby code. **Note:** It needs to be loaded after all the library and framework are loaded.
+- Add require 'ddtrace/auto_instrument' to Ruby code. **Note:** It needs to be loaded after all the library and framework are loaded.

 ```rb
 # Example frameworks and libraries